roadtocode4u/spaceship/docs/javascript/02-datatypes-and-variable/02-datatypes-and-variable.md

 > Name : Suraj

 ## const

-const means constant , we cannot change or assign the value of const variable.
+`const` declares a constant variable that cannot be reassigned.

 **Example**